 Ronald Arthur Stearns Sr. PLLC

-To understand debtor-friendly laws in Texas and to figure out your rights in debt collection lawsuits, contact Ronald Arthur Stearns Sr. PLLC today.
+To understand debtor-friendly laws in Texas and to figure out your rights in debt collection and unpaid taxes collection lawsuits, contact Ronald Arthur Stearns Sr. PLLC today.
 Our law firm has been helping Texas citizens fight against debt collectors for many years.
 We have a deep understanding of Texas and federal law on debt collection and we know how to protect debtors and their property.

 When your personal property and assets are at risk, you need strong legal representation to ensure you are protected.
 Ronald Arthur Stearns has an A+ Better Business Bureau Rating (BBB) and has been recognized by the State Bar of Texas and the American Bar Association.
 He dedicates his career to protecting taxpayers’ rights and helping ensure that people can get out of difficult financial situations.